stefan11111/rootdo/README.md

 This removes the need for config files as this allows all users on the system to use RootDO without password.
 If you do this, you can also remove rdo.h, as it is only a config file, which this doesn't need.

+Keep in mind thet the performance gain in real world applications is close to nothing.

 ### Installation

 You can clone and build rdo with the following set of commands: